lkolb10/Data_Projects/Data Cleaning in SQL/README.md

 ### Findings

-After the breaking out the property addresses into their separate columns for address and city using the substring method, it was discovered that using PARSENAME was a much more efficient, and garnered the same results.
+After the breaking out the property addresses into their separate columns for address and city using the substring method, it became clear that another method was much more efficient, and garnered the same results.
+The following code is what was used for the substring method, and was slightly more complicated:

 ```sql
 SELECT